LiamGalbraith/Cheatsheets/flask cheatsheet.md

 {{ url_for('view_function_name', arg1='Hello') }}
 ```

-**'static'** is a view tha exists by default for the 'static' folder, and can be used for e.g. stylesheets, pictures...
+**'static'** is a view tha exists by default for the 'static' folder, and can be used for e.g. stylesheets, pictures.
+Using this means that if at some point the location for the items in the static folder changes, such as to a dedicated server, all the urls don't need to be changed - just the flask configuration for static needs changed.

 ```
 <link rel="stylesheet" href="{{ url_for('static', filename='style.css' }}">